 In the dining room the table was already set.
 Her sister was waiting patiently, sitting straight in her chair.
 Tina tried to calm her agitated breath and adopt an elegant bearing.
 As she took her seat, she threw an accomplice look to her sister.
 “She didn’t comb her hair, yet again”, Ella thought to herself.
 But, despite the expected rebuke, dinner unfolded without incidents.
 Perhaps the parents were also caught up in the excitement of the following days, and were too busy or too amused.

 Later on, the little girls were sitting tight, against each other, on the large, beautifully set bed in Tina’s bedroom.
-They were whispering, although nobody was around.
+They were whispering, although nobody else was around.

 ‘Do you believe Santa is watching us?’, Ella asked, looking furtively at the big, bright window.